ChainSafe/forest/docs/docs/users/knowledge_base/snapshot_service.md

 Archival snapshots are available free of charge.
 Note that they are not actively generated and are provided on a best-effort basis.
 Two types of archival snapshots are available:

-- **Lite snapshots**: historical snapshots containing a complete state tree at a given epoch, plus the full block header history back to genesis.
+- **Lite snapshots**: historical snapshots containing complete state trees for the 900 most recent epochs, plus the full block header history back to genesis.
 They are available at 30,000 epoch intervals.
 - **Diff snapshots**: incremental snapshots containing only the new IPLD key-value pairs since the last diff snapshot.
 Published every 3,000 epochs.
 A diff snapshot **must** be used together with its matching base lite snapshot — it does not contain a complete state tree on its own.

 For detailed usage instructions, including how to set up a partial archival node and how to figure out which snapshots you need, see the [Archival Snapshots guide](../guides/advanced/archival_snapshots.md).